-I am a video coding engineer who has actively participated in video codec standardization and contributed to development of some modern video codecs, such as HEVC/H.265 and AV1.
+I am a video coding engineer who has actively participated in video codec standardization and contributed to development of modern video codecs, such as HEVC/H.265 and AV1.
 I have also worked on real-time video encoders, HDR video processing algorithms, and cloud based video encoding for OTT streaming.

 November 8, 2019